Andrew Bloxam

 Andrew Bloxam (22 September 1801 – 2 February 1878) was an English clergyman and naturalist; in his later life he had a particular interest in botany.
 He was the naturalist on board during its voyage around South America and the Pacific in 1824–26, where he collected mainly birds.
 Later as a Church of England minister he lived in Warwickshire and Leicestershire and made significant contributions to the study of the natural history of the area.
 His special interest was in fungi and the genera Rubus and Rosa.
 His botanical author abbreviation is "A.Bloxam".

 Early life and family

 Andrew Bloxam was born at Rugby, Warwickshire, on 22 September 1801.
 He was the fourth son of Rev. Richard Rouse Bloxam, who was a schoolmaster at Rugby School, and Ann(e) Lawrence, who was the sister of the painter Sir Thomas Lawrence.
-He was educated at Rugby School from 1809 and Worcester College, Oxford, from 1820.
+He was educated at Rugby School from 1809; he matriculated at Worcester College, Oxford in 1820, graduating B.A. in 1824.
 His brothers included Matthew Bloxam and John Rouse Bloxam.